0x1d00ffff/0xBTC-Stats/README.md

  - use to find difficulty iterate through blocks using lastRewardEthBlockNumber
  - scale y-axes in hashrate/difficulty graph such that the values on corresponding axes match up.
 This way difficulty will visibly approach hashrate line on graph
+ - move more of the static html (table header rows etc) from js into .html files

 #### Misc notes